Prerequisite: Guide to Mixpanel Basics

 - Explore their unique history.

 - Build a message for a targeted demographic.

 - Create cohorts of groups of users.

 You can select Show profiles or Show Users in the Explore report.
-If you select Show profiles, the Explore report will only show users that have at least one user property set.
+If you select Show profiles, the Explore report will only show users that have at least one user profile property set.
 If you select Show users, the Explore report will show all users who have completed any event.

 Learn more about the Explore feature here.